Rita Wolf

+Biography

-In 1989, Wolf and writer Rukhsana Ahmad founded the Kali Theatre Company in London, a registered charity that has a goal to encourage, develop, promote and produce the works of Asian female writers.
-Wolf directed the company's first production, Song for a Sanctuary, written by Ahmad.
-Kali is supported in part by grants from the Arts Council of England.
+She and writer Rukhsana Ahmad founded the Kali Theatre Company in London, a registered charity that has a goal to encourage, develop, promote and produce the works of Asian female writers.
+Wolf directed the company's first production, Song for a Sanctuary in 1991, written by Ahmad.
+Kali is supported by the Arts Council of England.

-Wolf has lived in New York City for three decades.
+Wolf has lived in New York City for over three decades.
 As a child, her daughter, Anjeli Chapman had a major role in the independent film The War Within.
-Her son, Kiran Chapman was featured as a child in A Heartbeat to Baghdad, a play about the Iraq War at The Flea Theatre NYC.
+Her son, Kiran Chapman was featured as a child in A Heartbeat to Baghdad, a play about the US/Iraq War at The Flea Theatre NYC.